 8. What is the difference between dropping and withdrawing from a course?

 When a student drops a course, this action can only be done during active periods of registration (either in Phase I and/or Phase II).
 If a student drops a course, the course will not be reflected on their transcript.
 It will appear as if the student never registered for the course, according to their transcript.
-If a student withdraws from a course (this is done after Phase II registration has ended and before the semester’s withdrawal deadline), this action will result in a “W” on the student’s transcript.
-If a student withdraws from a course (or courses) and receives a “W” on his/her transcript, this counts as a record of enrollment for that specific term.
+If a student withdraws from a course (this is done after Phase II registration has ended and before the semester's withdrawal deadline), this action will result in a “W” on the student's transcript.
+If a student withdraws from a course (or courses) and receives a “W” on their transcript, this counts as a record of enrollment for that specific term.